 The third party platform who will consume the newly created API has the information about donors.

-For push mode, the API of the third party platfrom to be available.

 Each XML/JSON parameter shall be mapped to DB parameter.
 If any XML parameter is not mapping to DB parmeter, the request would be rejected.

 Definitions